- Why Research

 Dana-Farber Cancer Institute

 Dr. Livingston is a scientist/oncologist whose research has long been focused in the area of molecular cancer science.
-He received his AB cum laude from Harvard in 1961 and his MD magna cum laude from Tufts Medical School in 1965.
+He received his AB, cum laude, from Harvard in 1961 and his MD magna cum laude from Tufts Medical School in 1965.
 He undertook his clinical training in internal medicine at Peter Bent Brigham Hospital and his scientific training at NCI and at Harvard Medical School.
 He joined the Harvard and DFCI faculty as Assistant Professor of Medicine in 1973 and has been a faculty member at HMS and at DFCI continuously since that time.
-He is now the Emil Frei Professor of Genetics and Medicine at HMS and DFCI, where he, most recently, served as Chair of the Executive Committee for Research and continues to serve as Director of The Charles A. Dana Division of Human Cancer Genetics and Deputy Director of the Dana-Farber/Harvard Cancer Center.
-Dr. Livingston was Director and Physician-in-Chief of DFCI from 1991-1995 and Chair, Board of Scientific Advisors at the National Cancer Institute from 1995-1999).
-He is a member of the Institute of Medicine of the National Academy of Sciences, the National Academy of Sciences, and the American Academy of Arts and Sciences.
+He is now the Emil Frei Distinguished Professor of Genetics and Medicine at HMS and DFCI, where he, formerly, served as Chair of the Executive Committee for Research.
+He also continues to serve as Director of The Charles A. Dana Division of Human Cancer Genetics.
+He also served as Deputy Director of the Dana-Farber/Harvard Cancer Center (2000-2019) and was Director and Physician-in-Chief of DFCI from 1991-1995.
+He also served as Chair of the Board of Scientific Advisors at the National Cancer Institute from 1995-1999.
+He is a member of the National Academy of Sciences, the National Academy of Medicine, the American Academy of Arts and Sciences, and the AACR Academy.